CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: CAZ light curves

 \section{CAZ light curves}

 Here we describe the process of obtaining optical light curves for the 7918 sources in the blazar-dominated CAZ catalog.
-In short, we construct decade-long and daily-cadenced optical light curves for as many sources as possible, mainly using three all-sky surveys: CRTS, ATLAS, and ZTF (Sect. \ref{sec_intro}).
-We additionally obtain 408 white dwarf light curves (referred to as ``WD'' CAZ light curves), which are used as non-variable control light curves in the ensuing variability analysis (Sect. \ref{sec_characterizing_variability}).
-The CAZ light curves have data until the end of 2023 (i.e., Modified Julian Date, ``MJD'', of 60310).
+In short, we constructed decade-long and daily cadenced optical light curves for as many sources as possible, mainly using three all-sky surveys: CRTS, ATLAS, and ZTF (Sect. \ref{sec_intro}).
+We additionally obtained 408 white dwarf light curves (referred to as ``WD'' CAZ light curves), which are used as non-variable control light curves in the ensuing variability analysis (Sect. \ref{sec_characterizing_variability}).
+The CAZ light curves have data until the end of 2023, i.e., Modified Julian Date (MJD) of 60310.
+The final CAZ light curves are provided as electronic tables.